oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 * Breaking a schema into multiple packages that can be combined without defining a namespace

-* Including types defined in other schema packages under a namespace, including importing multiple packages under a single namespace
+* Including types defined in other schema packages under a specified namespace, including importing multiple packages under a single namespace

 The JIDL representation of JADN namespace definition is:

 ```
-Information = Map                     // Information about this package
+Metadata = Map                     // Information about this package
      ...
    8 namespaces   Namespaces optional // Referenced packages
      ...